sst/guide/_examples/how-to-create-a-reactjs-app-with-serverless.md

 ## Setting up our React app

 We are now ready to use the API we just created.
-Let's use [Create React App](https://github.com/facebook/create-react-app) to setup our React.ts app.
+Let's use [Create React App](https://github.com/facebook/create-react-app) to setup our React.js app.

 {%change%} Run the following in the project root.